strapi/documentation/docusaurus/docs/dev-docs/configurations/sso.md

 </details>

 :::note
-When deploying the admin panel to a different location or on a different subdomain an additional configuration is required to set the common domain for the cookies.
-This is required to ensure that the cookies are shared across the different domains.
+When deploying the admin panel to a different location or on a different subdomain, an additional configuration is required to set the common domain for the cookies.
+This is required to ensure the cookies are shared across the domains.
 :::

 :::caution